xsolla/xsolla-launcher-build/README.md

 default_news_tab | Whether to show news from all the games (‘all’) or from a particular one.
 To show news from a particular game, specify the project ID from Publisher Account. always_open_default_news_tab | Whether to always show news set up in the default_news_tab object.
 If ‘true’, the news are displayed as specified in the default_news_tab object.
 If ‘false’, the news are displayed as specified in "default_news_tab" object only for the first opening, and then each game shows its own news.
 Default is ‘false’. cdn_try_load_count	| Number of attempts to download the game file. cdn_network_timeout	| Wait time between the download attempts (in milliseconds).
-Recommended ‘30000‘. enable_locate_button | Whether to show the *Locate the game* button for game serching.
+Recommended ‘30000‘.
+Must be used in pair with "cdn_block_size". cdn_block_size|Bytes in swap buffer.
+Default ‘1048576‘.
+Must be used in pair with "cdn_network_timeout". enable_locate_button | Whether to show the *Locate the game* button for game serching.
 Can be ‘true‘ or ‘false‘. ‘true‘ by default.

 <details><summary>Example</summary>